-While in Rouen Lo-Johansson worked at a building site – a Swedish company was building a church – and visited bordellos.
+While in Rouen Lo-Johansson worked during the daytime at a building site – a Swedish company was building a church – and visited bordellos in the evening.
 For the church he made a relief of Christ.
 Accidentally he made Jesus smile subtly on the cross, and in vain tried to change the expression on Christ's face.
 In 1978, when Lo-Johansson visited again Rouen, he saw the sculpture.
 Christ was still smiling.
 During this four-year period of wandering, while earned his living in low-paid jobs, he dreamed of writing a book about how workers live in different parts of the world.
 In England he wrote articles about coal mines.
 In Hungary he spent time with gypsies.
 Several of his travel essays appeared in Stockholms-Tidningen.
 Before publishing his breakthrough novel in 1932, Lo-Johansson wrote travel books, short stories, and poetry.

 Like Godnatt, Jord, the novel Kungsgatan (1935, King's Street), was adapted into screen.
 It dealt with a farm boy's experiences in a big city, and created a sensation for its frank description of prostitution.
 In 1939 appeared Bara en mor (Only a Mother), also filmed, a sad story a young woman, named Rya-Rya, from the statare class.
 After her spontaneous nude bath in a lake on a hot summer day she is ostracized by her peers.
 In despair she marries an irresponsible man, and worn out by childbirth and hard labor she dies young.
 During World War II Lo-Johansson published little.
 In Frihet (1985) he mocked those writers, who signed manifests attacking Nazis, but secretly planned leaving Sweden, if the country was drawn into war.
 However, he mentions that Vilhelm Moberg, a highly visible defender of democratic values, was not among them.